 SSAS arrangements have not needed to have a professional trustee since the pensions tax reforms of April 2006.
 Not all of them have guidance from accountants or financial advisers either.
 Very roughly, we think there could be anywhere between 3,000 and 7,000 SSAS in that situation, out of around 30,000 SSAS in total.

 In some cases, SSAS have not been thoroughly checked for over 15 years, and that can bring with it a variety of issues.
-It can be a bit like my Triumph Roadster.
-It looks OK from 20 yards or so, but get closer, or if you’re really brave open the bonnet, and you realise that a lot needs doing to make it work as it should.
+It can be a bit like an old classic car you've acquired but left gathering dust in the garage.
+It looks okay from 20 yards or so, but get closer - or if you’re really brave, open the bonnet - and you realise that a lot needs doing to make it work as it should.

-Fortunately for all concerned, this article isn’t about servicing the brake master cylinder (don’t ask) but it is worth raising the point that like most things there are some good things to look at that might help trustees and advisers.
+Fortunately for all concerned, this article isn’t about servicing a brake master cylinder.
+But it is worth raising the point that like most things there are some good things to look at that might help trustees and advisers.

 It is far better to address any potential issues before they become an emergency.
 Where you do find something that needs attention, in most cases SSAS clients can he helped with tricky problems in order to set their pension scheme on the right footing and preserve the tax privileged funds for future generations.
 This article gives an idea of the areas you might want to look over.